 Heat illness and deaths are preventable.
 Learn how to stay cool and safe before and during a heat wave.

-If one’s home or other environment becomes too hot, one is generally advised to visit a public indoor area such as a local library, mall, senior or Veterans’ center.
-A local shelter is available during the day and for overnight stay.
-See Cooling Spaces information below.
+The simplest way to be safe in the heat is to spend time indoors.
+If one’s home or other environment becomes too hot, one is generally advised to visit a public indoor area such as a local library or community center.
+A local shelter is also available during the day and for overnight stays.

 Places to go to keep cool include: